 Do you want to see Pablo Picasso’s Famous Paintings??
 Great news for all Pablo Picasso fans!
 2020 is a fantastic year for Picasso all over the world!
 Many art museums will be hosting exhibitions devoted to Picasso and his artworks.
 Below is a comprehensive list of Picasso exhibitions in 2020.

 Exhibition: Picasso & Paper

 When: Was scheduled for May 24, 2020 to August 23, 2020.
 However has been postponed to September 2020.
 Will update of dates when published.

 Where: Cleveland Museum of Art in the Kelvin and Eleanor Smith Foundation Exhibition Hall and Gallery.

-Both exhibitions will focus on Picasso’s relationship with paper.
+This exhibition will focus on Pablo Picasso’s relationship with paper.
 Picasso used all types of paper for all kinds of artistic purposes.
 He used paper from café tablecloths, newspaper cuttings and whatever caught his interest.
 Picasso worked with paper for sketching, painting, collages, printmaking and sculptures.
 This exhibition will display about 300 Picasso paper-related artworks, spanning his entire artistic career.

 Exhibition: Modigliani – Picasso.
 The Primitivist Revolution